Naike-B/Work-Day-Scheduler/README.md

 ## Description

-This is a work day planner that employees with a busy schedule can use to add important events in order to manage their time effectively.
+This is a work day scheduler that employees with a busy schedule can use to add important events in order to manage their time effectively.

 ## Installation
 No installation required.